Faculty & Staff

 Robin Kahn

-Leader, MTEI Graduate Network
+MTEI Graduate Program Leader

-Robin Kahn (Cohort 6) became the Graduate Network Leader for MTEI in 2023.
+Robin Kahn (Cohort 6) became the Graduate Program Leader for MTEI in 2023.
 Since graduating from the MTEI program, MTEI’s principles have been at the core of her work.
 Robin also works at Hebrew College in Newton, MA, on the Adult Learning and Professional Development Teams and is the Director of the Undergraduate Teaching Fellows Program at Brandeis University’s Jack, Joseph, and Morton Mandel Center for Studies in Jewish Education.
 In this role, she mentors and teaches undergraduates teaching in Jewish supplemental schools.
 Previously Robin spent over 25 years working in part-time Jewish education and held leadership roles in the Boston and Philadelphia areas.
 She has spent summers as a senior educator at Ramah Sports Academy, working with campers, counselors, and coaches to reinforce Jewish values on the field and court.
 Robin earned a BA and MA from Brandeis University in Modern Jewish History and an EdM from Harvard University in Learning and Teaching.
 Robin lives in the Boston area and serves on the National Kidney Foundation’s Advocacy Committees.

 ~~